 Genital sores - femaleSores on the female genitals

-Sores or lesions on the female genitalia or in the vagina may have a number of possible causes.
+Sores or lesions on the female genitalia or in the vagina may occur for many reasons.

-Less common causes include:
+Other common causes of genital sores include:

 A sitz bath may help relieve itching and crusting.

 A sitz bath is a warm water bath used for healing or cleansing purposes.
 You sit in the bath.
 The water covers only your hips and buttocks.
 The wa...

 If the sores are caused by a sexually transmitted infection, your sexual partner may need to be tested and treated as well.
 Do not have any type of sexual activity until your provider says the sores can no longer be spread to others.

 - Have a change in a genital sore